Slieve Donard: History and folklore

 It is likely that Slieve Donard was seen as a sacred mountain in the far past.
 Irish mythology identifies the Great Cairn as being the tomb or abode of mythical figures, and an entrance to the Otherworld.
-In Cath Maige Tuired ("The Battle of Moytura"), Slieve Donard is called one of the "twelve chief mountains" of Ireland, while in the Triads of Ireland it is called one of the "three great heights" of Ireland, along with Croagh Patrick and Great Sugar Loaf.
+In Cath Maige Tuired ('The Battle of Moytura'), Slieve Donard is called one of the "twelve chief mountains" of Ireland, while in the Triads of Ireland it is called one of the "three great heights" of Ireland, along with Croagh Patrick and Great Sugar Loaf.
 The earliest sources give two names for the mountain: Benn mBoirchi (modern spelling: Beann Boirche) and Sliab Slánga (modern spelling: Sliabh Slángha).
-Beann Boirche means "Boirche's peak", referring to a mythical cowherd and king who had seemingly supernatural powers.
-The plural name Beanna Boirche ("Boirche's peaks") was given to the Mourne Mountains.
-The name Sliabh Slángha means "Slángha's mountain".
+Beann Boirche means 'Boirche's Peak', referring to a mythical cowherd and king who had seemingly supernatural powers.
+The plural name Beanna Boirche ('Boirche's Peaks') was given to the Mourne Mountains.
+The name Sliabh Slángha means 'Slángha's Mountain'.
 This refers to the mythical Slángha, son of Partholón, who was said to be the first physician in Ireland.
 According to the Annals of the Four Masters, he died in Anno Mundi 2533 (2533 years after "the creation of the world") and was buried in the passage tomb.

 Ireland was Christianized from the 5th to 8th centuries.
 A local Christian missionary, Saint Donard (known in Irish as Domhanghart), became associated with the mountain.
-According to tradition, he was a follower of Saint Patrick and founded a monastery at Maghera, a few miles north of the mountain.
+According to tradition, he was a fifth-century follower of Saint Patrick and founded a monastery at Maghera, a few miles north of the mountain.
 Donard is said to have "appropriated the mountain and the monument for Christianity", allegedly by making the Great Cairn into a hermit's cell and using the Lesser Cairn as an oratory.
 According to the Life of Saint Patrick and the Tripartite Life of Saint Patrick, Patrick blessed Donard in the womb, declaring that Donard would not die but abide inside the mountain as a perpetual guardian.
 According to folklore, a cave runs from the seashore to the cairn on the summit, and it is here that Donard (or Boirche) lives.
 The writings of Gerald de Barri indicate that in the late 12th century the name Sliabh Slángha was going out of use and being replaced by Sliabh Domhanghairt.
 Sliabh Dónairt is the modernised spelling.